MetaIdea/SageMetaTool/README.md

 Supported games:

 - Command and Conquer Generals Zero Hour (retail 1.04)
-- Lord of the Rings The Battle for Middle-earth 2 (retail)
+- Lord of the Rings The Battle for Middle-earth 2 (retail nocd)
-- Lord of the Rings The Battle for Middle-earth 2 - Rise of the Witch-King (retail, origin)
+- Lord of the Rings The Battle for Middle-earth 2 - Rise of the Witch-King (retail nocd, origin)
 - Command and Conquer 3 Tiberium Wars (steam, origin)
 - Command and Conquer 3 Kane's Wrath (steam, origin)
 - Command and Conquer Red Alert 3 (steam, origin)